Skin cancer: Squamous-cell skin cancer

 Squamous-cell skin cancer (SCC) is commonly a red, scaling, thickened patch on sun-exposed skin.
 Some are firm hard nodules and dome shaped like keratoacanthomas.
 Ulceration and bleeding may occur.
 When SCC is not treated, it may develop into a large mass.
 Squamous-cell is the second most common skin cancer.
 It is dangerous, but not nearly as dangerous as a melanoma.

 Melanoma

 Most melanoma consist of various colours from shades of brown to black.
 A small number of melanoma are pink, red or fleshy in colour; these are called amelanotic melanoma and tend to be more aggressive.
-Warning signs of malignant melanoma include change in the size, shape, color or elevation of a mole.
+Warning signs of melanoma include change in the size, shape, color or elevation of a mole.
 Other signs are the appearance of a new mole during adulthood or pain, itching, ulceration, redness around the site, or bleeding at the site.
 An often-used mnemonic is "ABCDE", where A is for "asymmetrical", B for "borders" (irregular: "Coast of Maine sign"), C for "color" (variegated), D for "diameter" (larger than 6 mm – the size of a pencil eraser) and E for "evolving."